VOCATIONAL TRAINING PROGRAMME

 Young people who have dropped out of school at an early age or who are living without the support of a parent or guardian, face huge challenges as they grow into adulthood.
 They must find ways to earn an income, and without the local infrastructure or enterprise to help them, they can become extremely vulnerable very quickly.

-Together with eight of our partners across Kenya, Malawi, Tanzania, Uganda and Zimbabwe, we run our Vocational Training Programme to teach vulnerable teenagers skills that they can use to earn a reliable and sustainable income.
+Together with 10 of our partners across Kenya, Malawi, Tanzania, Uganda and Zimbabwe, we run our Vocational Training Programme to teach vulnerable teenagers skills that they can use to earn a reliable and sustainable income.
 We do this by:

 on-the-job training in the likes of carpentry, tailoring, mechanics and hairdressing through local artisans or training colleges.